Chatanga/DuneImmorality/README.md

 - Workaround the font_size ratio / support for the boards.
 - Check for anchor and callback leaks.
 - Gather all VP sources in ScoreBoard?
+- Some kind of hungarian notation with Array (ipairs) and Dict (pairs), a Array being a Dict?
+- Investigate weird player tech slot 1.
+- Alt click defeated by area buttons...

+3rd agent in deck
+R R H
+dread > troop
+block any IT bonus
+épées uniquement au début du combat do control, receive benefit, have troop in defense Solari, water, and intrigue cards will be collected, but only from conflict cards, signet ring abilities, or from starting allocations due to the difficulty setting
+Churn?
+Voice!
+Multi-round combat (card detection)!

+## Bugs

+- Tleilax card topping.
+- Alliance bonuses?
+Without the alliance?